krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     end

 Notice we're now setting `@post` based on something called `params[:id]`.
-This is where that `:id` gets set from our dynamic routing line `get 'posts/**:id**, to: 'posts#show'`. `params` is simply a hash that stores information dealing with requests.
-Since our routes file is looking for stuff after "/posts," it knows to capture that number (usually a number) in `params[:id]` and pass it through to the appropriate controller.
+This is where that `:id` gets set from our dynamic routing line `get 'posts/**:id**, to: 'posts#show'`. [params](http://guides.rubyonrails.org/action_controller_overview.html#parameters) is simply a hash that stores information dealing with requests.
+Since our routes file is looking for stuff after "/posts," it knows to capture that number in `params[:id]` and pass it through to the appropriate controller.
 Very cool.

 All we have to do now is `touch app/views/posts/show.html.erb`, and add the markup we had in the individual files: